ibm-cloud-docs/discovery/getting-started-query.md

 1. Review the insights Watson discovered in your enriched documents.

-    -  **General sentiments** displays the percentage breakdown of documents tagged as positive, neutral, and negative discovered by the Sentiment Analysis enrichment.
+    -  **Sentiment Analysis** displays the percentage breakdown of documents tagged as positive, neutral, and negative discovered by the Sentiment Analysis enrichment.
-    -  **Top entities** displays persons, places, and organizations discovered in your documents by the Entity Extraction enrichment.
+    -  **Entity Extraction** displays persons, places, and organizations discovered in your documents by the Entity Extraction enrichment.
-    -  **Content hierarchy** displays the hierarchical taxonomies discovered in your documents by the Category Classification enrichment.
+    -  **Category Classification** displays the hierarchical taxonomies discovered in your documents by the Category Classification enrichment.
-    -  **Related concepts** displays the concepts discovered in your documents by the Concept Tagging enrichment.
+    -  **Concept Tagging** displays the concepts discovered in your documents by the Concept Tagging enrichment.

-         Click **View in schema** on any card to see the enrichments that comprise those results.
-         {: tip}

 1. To get familiar with the data schema of your documents, let's look at the **View data schema** screen.
 It displays the fields and values in your transformed documents two ways: by document (**Document view**), or by field (**Collection view**). **Collection view** will display all fields in your collection.

-    Click the **View data schema** button.
-In the **Collection view**, under `enriched_text`, you can examine the enrichments you applied with the **Default Configuration** file.
+    Click the **View data schema** icon on the left.
+In the **Collection view**, under `enriched_text`, you can examine the enrichments you applied to your collection.
 Click on `categories`, `concepts`, `entities`, and `sentiment` to see how your collection was enriched with Watson insights.

 If your query does not return any matching results, and you think it should, try swapping out the field/value your query is using for one that you can verify in the data schema.
 {: tip}